An algebraic approach to Harder-Narasimhan filtrations: Maximal green sequences

 to show 1., 2. and 3.
 Finally 4. follows directly from Theorem \ref{thm:quasistables}.4. \end{proof}

 It is well-known that the Grothendick group $K_0(A)$ of an algebra $A$ is isomorphic to $\mathbb{Z}^n$, for some natural number $n$, where the classes $[S(i)]$ of the simple modules $S(i)$ form a basis of $K_0(A)$.
-It was recently shown \cite{Treffinger2019} that the classes $[B_i]$ of the bricks $B_i$ in $K_0(A)$ are in bijection with the so-called \textit{$c$-vectors} of the algebra, first introduced in \cite{Fomin2003} for cluster algebras and later adapted to module categories in \cite{Fu2017}.
-Based on the results of \cite{Treffinger2019}, Theorem \ref{thm:MGSforAlg} can be reformulated as follows, generalising \cite[Lemma 2.4]{Garver2018}.
+It was recently shown \cite{Treffinger2019, SchrollTreffinger} that the classes $[B]$ in $K_0(A)$ of certain bricks $B$ in the module category are in bijection with the so-called \textit{$c$-vectors} of the algebra, a notion first introduced in \cite{Fomin2003} for cluster algebras and later adapted to module categories in \cite{Fu2017}.
+Based on the results of \cite{Treffinger2019, SchrollTreffinger}, Theorem \ref{thm:MGSforAlg} can be reformulated as follows, generalising \cite[Lemma 2.4]{Garver2018}.

 \begin{corollary} Let $A$ be an algebra, then every maximal green sequence